glennsky/samc21_adc/README.md

 Introduction
 ----------------

-This library is for connecting a SAMC21 to a CAN bus using the Arduino or PlatformIO build environments.
-It is made to be compatible with MCP_CAN_lib (https://github.com/coryjfowler/MCP_CAN_lib) so that I can create a single library that uses either depending on what processor is being used on the project.
+This library is for using the ADC and SDADC on the SAMC21 mpu using the Arduino or PlatformIO build environments.

 Requirements
 ----------------